rkonow/libcds_fast_select/README.md

 This version has just minor changes:
 - BitsequenceRGK (a 2x faster uncompressed bitsequence for select queries)
 - CMake compatible build system
+- range_sum queries for Wavelet trees
+- Other range queries for Wavelet trees implemented by Francisco Claude, Mathias Petri and myself.